zendtech/zend-server-php-buildpack-bluemix/environment.md

 2. **ZEND\_CF\_DEBUG** - after finishing start up print some debug information.
 3. **ZEND\_LOG\_VERBOSITY** - if set, then log verbosity of ZS daemons is set to it's value.
 Additionally enables debug mode in ZS UI.
+4. **ZEND\_CLEAR\_CACHE** - if set, in compile stage cache is cleared before downloading tarballs.
+This is useful mainly for debug purposes.

 ## Zend Server customization